 While there are many chatbot-building platforms and providers, Senseforth.ai stands apart from the crowd with its unique zero-coding environment and pre-trained industry bot models that facilitate quick deployment and minimum IT dependence.
 One can also opt for an open-sourced chatbot platform if the business owners are heavily tech-inclined and comfortable with developing their own chatbots.

 Today, over 64% of customer service agents focus predominantly on complex matters, while smaller problems are handled by chatbots.

-The future of CX will have conversational AI taking care of most of the customer service journey.
+The future of CX will have Generative Conversational AI taking care of most of the customer service journey.
 If one is still wondering about AI stealing jobs, imagine streamlining the entire workforce that is spending countless hours doing mundane and repetitive tasks on more demanding assignments.
 Chatbots (rule-based or AI-infused) open a new realm of opportunities where humans can do so much more than low-skill labor.
 They are the enablers to overcome the present and future challenges of customer engagement.
 Now is the time to act and leap ahead of the competition with chatbot-based superior CX.